dariol83/reatmetric/eu.dariolucia.reatmetric.driver.serial/README.md

     04 08:12:08          0 I N/A
     OK\r\n

-Note that the full length of the variable part becomes known as soon as the number of entries is known.
+Note that the full length of the variable block (the list of parameters) can be derived as soon as the number of entries is known.

 #### Set max number of log messages in log update